agentsquash/a2-nea/docs/analysis.md

 I use the Trainline app to book my tickets prior to commencing my journey.
 Then during my journey, I use station departure boards and the Trainline app to check if there has been any disruption to my journey.
 When I am aware of any significant disruption to my journey, such as a late arrival time, I use the Trainline app again to determine if I need to change my journey.
 However, this is particularly difficult to do when travelling as there may be poor loading times or my journey may need to change further.
 This is much worse than the solution I use for travel in the Netherlands, where the NS (Dutch Railways) app automatically informs me of any disruption and quickly informs me of my available options, including alternate routes.

 **What benefits does your current system have?**
-It tells me whether my train is on time or not, and is also very good for initial journey planning and buying tickets - especially following the COVID-19 crisis involving a more contactless railway and frequent timetable changes.
+The current system is particularly useful during the initial planning of a journey, checking my available options.
+It is also useful in terms of providing some information about disruption that may impact my journey, such as engineering works or a broad description of disruption.
+My current system has also adopted well to the COVID-19 crisis - which has resulted in a more contactless railway and frequent timetable changes.
+The availability of mobile tickets is particularly useful for me.

 **What are the drawbacks of your current system?**
-When I am caught up in disruption, I have to manually check my alternate options.
-This is disruptive to my workflow.
+While the apps I currently use are good in terms of informing me about general disruption, they aren't as good at telling me when my journey has been impacted.
+This means that when I am impacted by disruption, I have to manually check my alternate options.
+The nature of a delayed journey means that I often have to spend more time worrying about issues such as contacting clients about my late arrival and is generally disruptive to my workflow.
+Furthermore, the current system is somewhat difficult to use when claiming my money back through Delay Repay.

 **Are there any particular features you feel are essential to a new system (must haves)?**
-Automatic notification of delays and information about alternative options.
+The most important thing for me is having a solution that is able to remove the majority of the manual work that is required when re-routing a journey.
+Ideally, I would like a solution that notifies me in real-time if there is any disruption to my journey, before providing me with alternative options.
+I should then be able to choose from these options before being navigated on the new journey.
+It would also be good to have information about stations that aren't on my route - particularly during circumstances that involve tight connections.

+I will provide you with an example journey after the meeting to show you what I mean about alternative options - ideally, they should not just be those available through normal journey planners but give me tight connections as options too.

-**Are there any features that you feel would improve the system but do not require? (nice to haves)** I often spend a disproportionate amount of time having to claim back tickets through Delay Repay schemes - it would be beneficial if it was able to provide the neccesary information for a Delay Repay claim to the relevant Train Operating Company, and if possible make the claim for me.
+**Are there any features that you feel would improve the system but do not require? (nice to haves)** As I mentioned before, I often spend a disproportinate amount of time having to claim back tickets through Delay Repay schemes.
+It would be beneficial if it was able to provide the information necessary for a Delay Repay claim, and if possible make the claim automatically.
+It would also be useful if the app was able to inform others about the progress of my journey if needed - for example, if I was visiting a client and would be at least 15 minutes late then it would be good if the client could be emailed about this, or even informed through the app itself.

+Another potentially useful feature is information about quicker methods than rail - for example, it can be quicker to take the bus if a train to Barrow is cancelled.
+I do appreciate that this may involve much greater complexity - but it would certainly be nice to have!

 **How would you envisage using this new system? (web app / mobile app?)**
-A mobile app would be beneficial.
+Ideally, either an app or through a webpage.
+There definitely should be notifications on my phone about any changes to the journey.

 **Do you envisage a need to connect this system with other corporate services?**
+I use Google Workspace for managing my email services.
+If you were able to integrate the emailing of clients that I discussed earlier, it would be good if this was done directly through my work account.
+I'd also appreciate it if the app was able to automatically create a calendar appointment when I input my journey.

 **Is there anything else you would like to add?**
+I would highly recommend that you look at the NS app that I mentioned before - it pretty much shows the majority of what I'd want to see in your final solution.

 ### Current System
 Currently, Mr Ashley books his journeys on the 'Trainline' app prior to the journey - but typically does not have time to check the status of his journey.
 As such, delays are often realised upon arriving at the station or during the journey.
 If the delay is sufficient enough to cause a missed connection, many of his journeys have the potential to have quicker arrival at the destination via a different routing - meaning that he often replans his whole journey from that point.
 However, when involved in disruption, this does not always enable him to achieve the earliest arrival at his destination due to the real time nature of delays.